clearhaus/gateway-api-docs/source/index.html.md

 necessary for approval of credits.
 It may be provided through the optional parameter `card[name]`.

-## Recurring payments

-Recurring payments enable you to repeatedly charge cardholders without providing CSC or other means of cardholder authentication for subsequent payments.

-### Subscription concept

-Many PSPs have a subscription concept for supporting recurring payments.
-The first approved authorization is the initial recurring authorization (also known as "first in series"), all later authorizations are called subsequent authorizations.
-Clearhaus supports subscriptions in the form of recurring payments.
+## Series of transactions

+A cardholder must explicitly agree when subscribing to something, and will thereby give the merchant permission to subsequently withdraw money.
+Clearhaus support two type of subscription billing:

+* Recurring: Transactions processed at predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.
+* UCOF (Unscheduled Credential on File): Transactions that does not occur on predetermined, regular intervals; e.g. a car sharing subscription billed weekly but only for weeks when the service is used.

+The amount may vary among transactions in a series, but may not exceed the authentication amount of the first-in-series authorization.
+There may be an agreed end of the series.

 ### Repeatedly reserve money

-A recurring payment is made by making an authorization and setting `recurring` parameter to `true`.
-The first recurring payment for a given card could be made this way (notice that the amount may be zero):
+A first-in-series payment is made by making an authorization and marking it as a `recurring` or `unscheduled` series.
+For instance, a first-in-series recurring payment could be made this way:

 ````shell
 curl -X POST \